CihanTopal/ED_Lib/README.md

 ED: Edge Drawing detection algorithm.
 Detects edge segments in an input image and provides the result in segment form (a vector of edge segment pixels).

-paper: C. Topal, C. Akinlar, Edge Drawing: A Combined Real-Time Edge and Segment Detector, Journal of Visual Communication and Image Representation, vol.23, no.6, pp.862-872, August 2012.
+Paper: C. Topal, C. Akinlar, Edge Drawing: A Combined Real-Time Edge and Segment Detector, Journal of Visual Communication and Image Representation, vol.23, no.6, pp.862-872, August 2012.

 [https://www.sciencedirect.com/science/article/pii/S1047320312000831]